-Set up around the Nanga Mills Campgrounds – just outside of the regional centre of Dwellingup – Trees Adventure has 9 obstacle courses that combine flying foxes with physically demanding challenges.
+Set up around the Nanga Mills Campgrounds – just outside of the regional centre of Dwellingup – Treetops Adventure has nine obstacle courses that combine flying foxes with physically demanding challenges.

-We undertook our adventure on a very soggy July day so I’ll be honest, I was somewhat dreading how my VERY city born and breed children would react.
+We undertook our adventure on a very soggy July day, so I’ll be honest, I was somewhat dreading how my VERY city-born and bred children would react.

-They could not have been stronger or braver in taking on this adventurous outdoor experience – come and see exactly what happened when the Globetrotters took on Trees Adventure Lane Poole Park!
+They could not have been stronger or braver in taking on this adventurous outdoor experience – come and see exactly what happened when the Globetrotters took on Treetops Adventure Dwellingup!

 This post is part of our series Discover Australia – come and see all our Aussie Adventures with Kids

-We spent all our time on the 2 yellow courses as I was the only adult accompanying the Globetrotters, recommended for the 4 to 7-year-old age group.
-Each course involves a variety of obstacles including flying foxes, balancing beams, wobbly bridges and tunnels.
+We spent all our time on the 2 yellow courses (now split yellow/orange) as I was the only adult accompanying the Globetrotters, recommended for the 3 to 7-year-old age group.
+Each course involves a variety of obstacles, including flying foxes, balancing beams, wobbly bridges and tunnels.

-The only real difference between the two yellow courses was one course was harder for adults to assist from the ground, so do bear this in mind if you are assisting younger children.
+The only real difference between the two beginner courses was one course was harder for adults to assist from the ground, so do bear this in mind if you are assisting younger children.

-Once you are taught how to use the equipment, staff will take you to the course starting point.
-Once they are confident all the kids are using the gear correctly – which mostly involves manoeuvring your carabiner clip around the metal plates that hold the ropes together, you are left to it.
+Staff will take you to the course starting point once you are taught how to use the equipment.
+Once they are confident all the kids are using the gear correctly – which mainly involves manoeuvring your carabiner clip around the metal plates that hold the ropes together, you are left to it.

 If at any time you get stuck a loud “HELP!” and one of the staff will come running – the staff tent is adjacent to the course.